 Step Three of Kolb’s Experiential Learning Model.
 Conceptualization: Extract Universal Leadership Principles for Application

 In our previous installment of this series, we learned about Reflection and Discussion.
-In this installment, we will focus on step three of Kolb’s Experiential Learning Model: Conceptualization.
+This time, we will focus on step three of Kolb’s Experiential Learning Model: Conceptualization in this installment.
 In conceptualization we extract universal leadership principles from our reflection and observation.

 During the conceptualization phase, you take the first two phases (Experience and Reflection/Discussion) and develop theories to picture what you’ve learned.
 As Dr. Richard Mobbs, University of Leicester, says, conceptualization helps you make sense of what has happened.
 You interpret the events, the stories, the circumstances, and the relationships between them.
 The learner develops principles that can apply to their own reality (later implemented in Step 4: Application).